 Monika and her family SHOW

-Monika* is 12 years old and lives with her Mum, Dad and brother in the New Forest.
-They have been a fostering family for six years and have looked after over 40 children!
+Monika* is 14 years old and lives with her Mum, Dad and brother in the New Forest.
+They have been a fostering family for eight years and have looked after over 40 children!

 Monika’s mum agrees, “Monika’s Dad and I always knew we were going to foster; we actually talked about it on our first date!
 We wanted to have our own birth children first, so as soon as we had, we started looking into our fostering options.
 We started as respite foster carers, which was a good way of introducing new children into our family.
 From this, we could see how our children thrived and we knew it was definitely the right time.
 We love having a full house!
-We are quite active and enjoy being outside, but also enjoy getting the popcorn out and relaxing to watch a movie!”
+We are quite active and enjoy being outside, especially in the lovely summer weather we’ve just had, but also enjoy getting the popcorn out and relaxing altogether to watch a movie!”

 Foster carer since 2001